Benedict of Nursia: Veneration

 Benedict died of a fever at Monte Cassino not long after his sister, Scholastica, and was buried in the same tomb.
 According to tradition, this occurred on 21 March 547.
 He was named patron protector of Europe by Pope Paul VI in 1964.
 In 1980, Pope John Paul II declared him co-patron of Europe, together with Cyril and Methodius.
 Furthermore, he is the patron saint of speleologists.
 On the island of Tenerife (Spain) he is the patron saint of fields and farmers.
-An important romeria (Romería Regional de San Benito Abad) is held on this island in his honor, one of the most important in the country.
+An important romeria (Romería Regional de San Benito Abad) is held on this island in his honour, one of the most important in the country.

 In the pre-1970 General Roman Calendar, his feast is kept on 21 March, the day of his death according to some manuscripts of the Martyrologium Hieronymianum and that of Bede.
 Because on that date his liturgical memorial would always be impeded by the observance of Lent, the 1969 revision of the General Roman Calendar moved his memorial to 11 July, the date that appears in some Gallic liturgical books of the end of the 8th century as the feast commemorating his birth (Natalis S. Benedicti).
 There is some uncertainty about the origin of this feast.
 Accordingly, on 21 March the Roman Martyrology mentions in a line and a half that it is Benedict's day of death and that his memorial is celebrated on 11 July, while on 11 July it devotes seven lines to speaking of him, and mentions the tradition that he died on 21 March.

-The Eastern Orthodox Church commemorates Saint Benedict on 14 March.
+The Byzantine Rite of the Catholic Church and the Eastern Orthodox Church commemorate Saint Benedict on 14 March.

-The Lutheran Churches celebrate the Feast of Saint Benedict on July 11.
+The Lutheran Churches celebrate the Feast of Saint Benedict on 11 July.

 The Anglican Communion has no single universal calendar, but a provincial calendar of saints is published in each province.
 In almost all of these, Saint Benedict is commemorated on 11 July.
 Benedict is remembered in the Church of England with a Lesser Festival on 11 July.

 Rule of Saint Benedict

 Benedict wrote the Rule for monks living communally under the authority of an abbot.
 The Rule comprises seventy-three short chapters.
 Its wisdom is twofold: spiritual (how to live a Christocentric life on earth) and administrative (how to run a monastery efficiently).
-More than half of the chapters describe how to be obedient and humble, and what to do when a member of the community is not.
-About one-fourth regulate the work of God (the "opus Dei").
-One-tenth outline how, and by whom, the monastery should be managed.
+More than half of the chapters describe how to be obedient and humble, and show what to do when a member of the community is not.
+About a quarter regulate the work of God (the "opus Dei"), and the remaining chapters outline how, and by whom, the monastery should be managed.
 Benedictine asceticism is known for its moderation.